j2969719/doublecmd-plugins/dubuild.md

 Build plugins in Debian/Ubuntu
 ------------------------------

-Development packages and note (if it needed) for each plugin.
+Development packages and note (if it is needed) for each plugin.<br>
+Note: There are several versions of Ubuntu distributions and derivatives, so when specifying versions, we will only consider LTS releases.

-The [main page](README.md) of this repository.
-List of plugins with a brief description on [one pages](plugins.md).
+List of plugins with a brief description can be found here [plugins.md](plugins.md).

 First of all, you need a compiler (`gcc` or `g++`) and the `make` program, an easy way is to install the `build-essential` package.
 Now install required packages, open plugin directory, launch terminal and use the following commands:

+To begin, you will need a compiler (`gcc` or `g++`) and the `make` program, an easy way is to install the `build-essential` package.
+Next, install required packages, open plugin directory, launch terminal and use the following commands:

 ```sh
 cd src